osg-htc/virtual-school-2021/docs/materials/osg/part1-ex3-submit-osg.md

     If you are given a choice and do not know which project to select, reach out to OSG staff.
     The default project will stay in effect until changed at a later time.

-1. Make a new directory for this exercise, `osg-ex3` and change into it
+1. Make a new directory for this exercise, `osg-ex13` and change into it

-1. Copy files from `learn` (if not done already)

-    Use `scp` or `rsync` from [OSG exercise 1.2](part1-ex2-login-scp.md) to copy the executable and input file from the `osg-ex1` directory from `learn`;
+1. If you did not copy the tarball for [OSG exercise 1.1](part1-ex1-submit-refresher.md) from `learn` to `login04` in the previous exercise, return to [OSG exercise 1.2](part1-ex2-login-scp.md) and do that now.

-    or, if you copied the OSG exercise 1.1 tarball earlier, extract the files from it.
+1. Unpack the tarball containing the OSG exercise 1.1 files

+    Not sure how to do this step?
+Revisit [OSG exercise 1.2](part1-ex2-login-scp.md)!

-1. Copy or re-create the submit file from OSG exercise 1.1, except this time around change your submit file so that it submits **five hundred** jobs!
+1. Copy the submit file, wrapper script, and input file (`wn-geoip.tar.gz`) from the OSG exercise 1.1 directory into the new OSG exercise 1.3 directory (created above)

+1. Check the submit file&nbsp;— does anything need to change?

+1. For your final run, you will want to run a lot of jobs.
-    Do you think you should test a smaller number of jobs first and scale up?
+    But remember the idea of testing a small number of jobs first and then scaling up?

-1. Submit your file and wait for the results
+    Pick a number of jobs to run as a test and try that.
+    Fix any issues and repeat until solid.

+1. When you think the submit file is ready, scale up to 500 jobs and run!

+1. When your “final” run is done (or nearly done), use the command from [OSG exercise 1.1](part1-ex1-submit-refresher.md) to get the unique set of location coordinates:

+        :::console
+        user@login04 $ cat location-*.out | sort | uniq

 ## Mapping your jobs

 As before, you will be using <https://www.mapcustomizer.com/> to visualize where your jobs have landed in the OSG.
 Copy and paste the collated results from your job output into the Bulk Entry area.
 Where did your jobs end up?
+This exercise gives you a small sense of the scope of the OSG’s Open Science Pool!

 ## Next exercise